flowersjus/student_selector/README.md

 - **Random Student Selection**: Quickly select students at random
 - **Interactive Selection Wheel**: Visually engaging spinning wheel powered by Winwheel.js
-- **Customizable Wheel Options**: Modify the appearance and behavior of the selection wheel
+- **Customizable Wheel Options**: Modify the appearance and behavior of the selection wheel (Using Winwheel.js)
 - **Class Management**: Create and edit class lists
 - **User-Friendly Interface**: Simple, intuitive design for easy classroom use
 - **Customizable Options**: Adapt the tool to fit your specific classroom needs